-Recycling of plastic
+Recycling of Plastic

-Recycling of plastic is very important.
-If they are not recycled at proper time, then they get mixed with other chemicals or materials, and hence become more difficult to recycle and become a source of pollution.
+- Recycling of plastic is very important.
+If they are not recycled at the proper time, then they get mixed with other chemicals or materials and hence become more difficult to recycle and become a source of pollution.

-Properties of plastic
+Properties of Plastic